-This journal makes articles available online as soon as possible after acceptance.
-This concerns the accepted article (both in HTML and PDF format), which has not yet been copyedited, typeset or proofread.
-A Digital Object Identifier (DOI) is allocated, thereby making it fully citable and searchable by title, author name(s) and the full text.
-The article's PDF also carries a disclaimer stating that it is an unedited article.
-Subsequent production stages will simply replace this version.
+This journal makes articles available online as soon as possible after copyedit, typeset and proofread.
+A Digital Object Identifier (DOI) is allocated in this stage, thereby making it fully citable and searchable by title, author name(s) and the full text.
+It will take approximately one year the article will be physically published on the journal.